Sing-Young Chen

 Postdoctoral Fellow

-I study the regulation of protein translation in pancreatic beta-cells.
+I am interested in sex differences in the regulation of protein translation in pancreatic beta-cells.
 Pancreatic beta-cells are the only cells in the body that secrete insulin, a peptide hormone that lowers blood glucose.
 Therefore, beta-cells must synthesise and process large quantities of protein.
 In diabetes, beta-cells are subject to endoplasmic reticulum (ER) stress, when insulin demand overwhelms the cell's capacity to process proteins.
 Therefore, it is important to understand how beta-cells cope with ER stress and what regulatory components of the cell are involved in resolving ER stress and promoting cell survival.
+Multiple lines of evidence suggest that female islets have greater translational capacity and are more resilience to stress than male islets.
+Understanding these differences is crucial for improving diabetes management strategies in a sex-informed way, and for developing new treatment opportunities that enhance beta-cell function and survival.

 Research Classification